SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

           The name of the database can be freely chosen.
-The example assumes that the database named *seiscomp3* exists already and that it shall be continued to be used with the new SeisComP.
+The example assumes that the database named *seiscomp3* exists already and that it shall be continued to be used with the new SeisComP in version 4.x.x.

    * Add one or more of the queues to the :confval:`queues` parameter to register them by their names ::